exrrth/data-engineering-zoomcamp-project-2024/README.md

 # AIR Quality Data Project

 ### Problem Statement
-The project aim to build end-to-end data pipeline that extract air quality data from api.
-The extracted data will be processed and enri
+The project aims to establish an end-to-end data pipeline for extracting air quality data from APIs, transforming it, and storing it in a data lake or warehouse.
+The pipeline will enable visualization for tracking trends and statistical insights, facilitating informed decision-making regarding environmental conditions.

+The Air Quality Index (AQI) is used for reporting daily air quality.
+It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.
+The AQI focuses on health effects you may experience within a few hours or days after breathing polluted air.

 ### Pipeline Execution (DAG)
 - The DAG updates every 20 minutes to ensure data remains up-to-date.
 Normally, data is scheduled to be updated hourly, but occasional delays occur.